Module 07: Optimizers

 Why Optimizers Matter at Scale

-{python} scale_state_tbwith Adam ({python} scale_multiplierx{python} scale_param_gbparameters), requiring multi-GPU state sharding - Transformer training: AdamW with weight_decay=0.01 is standard, improving generalization over plain Adam by 2-5% accuracy
+• Transformer training: AdamW with weight_decay=0.01 is the default, typically improving generalization over plain Adam by 2-5% accuracy.

-- Convergence speed: Adam typically converges in 30-50% fewer steps than SGD on vision and language tasks, saving hours of GPU time despite higher memory cost
+• Convergence speed: Adam reaches target loss in roughly 30-50% fewer steps than SGD on vision and language tasks, paying back its higher per-step cost in wall-clock time.

 Check Your Understanding